ryanwilsonperkin/CIS2750W15_a1test/README.txt

 ---

 1. Clone this repository on one of the socs.uoguelph.ca servers.
-2. Copy the libpm.a library and any associated header files into the root of this repository.
+2. Copy the contents of this repository into the repository to be tested.
-3. Run `make build` to compile.
+3. Run `make` to compile the libpm.a library.
-4. Run `make test` to test the library.
+4. Run `make -f TestMake` to test the library.
-5. Run `make clean` to cleanup.

 Common Errors
 ---

 - "No rule to make target 'ParameterManager.h', needed by 'build'.
-Stop.": You have not copied ParameterManager.h into the root of this repository.
+Stop.": ParameterManager.h is not in the same directory as TestMakefile.
 - "No rule to make target 'libpm.a', needed by 'build'.
-Stop.": You have not copied libpm.a into the root of this repository.
+Stop.": libpm.a is not in the same directory as TestMakefile.